making new knowledge

 To design more ethical machine intelligence we must make substantial advances in fundamental AI and machine learning research.
 World-leading expertise in these fields is essential.

 But this is not enough on its own.
-Making machines that realise social justice and collective benefit (rather than undermining them) requires understanding the social impacts of technological change.
+Making machines that realise social justice and collective benefit (rather than undermining them) requires understanding the individual and social impacts of technological change.
 Social science is necessary too.

 The key to progress is collaborative research between world-leading experts in all of these fields.
 That’s what the HMI project will deliver.